-The main aim of these procedures is to ensure that there are procedures put in place for revision and testing of contingency plans.
+The main aim of these procedures is to ensure that there are procedures put in place for the revision and testing of contingency plans.
 The main goal should be to process the periodic testing of written contingency plans to identify weaknesses and making necessary revisions to the documentation.
 Otherwise, without such testing, there is no telling how successful a test will be.

 Applications and Data Criticality Analysis (Addressable) 164.308(a)(7)(ii)(E)

 This is an addressable implementation specification according to the contingency plan standard of the HIPAA security rule under the Administrative Safeguards section.

 The Criticality Analysis forms the basis or platform in which specific applications and data can be assessed in terms of their support and criticality to other contingency plan components.
 This is meant to assess the sensitivity of risks, weaknesses, and security of the information the entities can access, use, store or transmit.
 The procedure starts with data inventory and an application.

 Contingency Operations (Addressable) 164.310(a)(2)(i)

 The Contingency operation is one of the addressable implementation specifications of the HIPAA security rule and a standard of the Facility Access Controls under the Physical Safeguards section.

 The main aim of contingency operations is to work on processes that can assist the facility to access its restored data under the emergency operation mode plan and the disaster recovery plan in case of an emergency.
 On the other hand, physical security cannot be overlooked when it comes to disaster and business continuity planning.
 In addition, administrative controls necessary for physical access must be established to ensure contingency operations run as planned in the plans.